marcelox/sassstarter/readme.md

 `npm install`

 Before running `gulp`:
-- Rename the child_theme entries on gulpfile.js to your new wordpress childtheme.
+- Rename the _'child_theme'_ entries on gulpfile.js to your new wordpress childtheme name.
-- In the sasscomponents folder, rename the theme name, template (directory name of the parent theme) and the line
+- In the styles.scss in the sasscomponents folder, rename the _theme name_, _template_ (directory name of the parent theme) and the line:

 `@import url('../the_parent_theme_folder/style.css')`